justinhough/shopify-primus/README.md

 # PostCSS Shopify Theme Starer

-This is a shopify starter theme built with PostCSS.
+This is a Shopify starter theme built with PostCSS.

 It's preconfigured so that you can use the familiar syntax of variables, mixins, conditionals, and more.
 Check out each plugin or the documentation (coming soon) for the full range of options.

-## Usage
+## Get Started

-- Step 1: `npm install`
+- Download the latest release
-- Step 2: Start writing CSS.
+- Clone the repo git clone https://github.com/justinhough/postcss-shopify-theme-starter.git
-- Step 3: Repeat step 2.
+- Run `npm install` (for all dependencies)

 ## Plugins